tewhatuora/api-standards/docs/api-publishing/04-AsyncAPI.md

 |:---|:---|:---|
 |`externalDocs.url`| A URL for further documentation about about the API. | **MUST** |

+### Property Descriptions

+AsyncAPI property descriptions are intended to be used by API Consumer developers to understand the purpose of a specification property.
+Description fields support [CommonMark Syntax](https://spec.commonmark.org/) which **SHOULD** be used as it enables formatting supported by most rich text OpenAPI tooling.

 ## AsyncAPI Validation

 The AsyncAPI document **MUST** pass validation against the AsyncAPI specification.
 There are a number of tools available which can perform validation such as the online [Swagger Editor](https://swagger.io/tools/swagger-editor).
 This validation can be added into an automated pipeline or within a developer IDE.